 1995 Postseason Awards

 The NHL handed out their postseason awards on July 6, 1995, and some future Hockey Hall of Famers took home some coveted hardware.
 The day belonged to Eric Lindros of the Philadelphia Flyers.
-He became the first Flyer to with the Hart Trophy, for being voted by the writers as the league’s most valuable player, since Bobby Clarke in 1976.
+He became the first Flyer to win the Hart Trophy, for being voted by the writers as the league’s most valuable player, since Bobby Clarke in 1976.

 Jaromir Jagr of the Pittsburgh Penguins won the Art Ross Trophy for leading the league in scoring.
 He and Lindros tied for the most points, 70, during the lockout-shortened regular season, but Jagr got the nod for scoring three more goals than his rival in Philadelphia.